iPhone Screen Replacement Cost UK 2026: Complete Price Guide

 The short version: iPhone screen repair costs £89-£289 depending on your model, takes about 30 minutes on average, and your data stays completely safe.
 For most people, it's a no-brainer compared to buying new.

-Our iPhone Screen Repair Track Record (2025)
+Our iPhone Screen Repair Track Record (2026) Data from celltech repair logs, January-December 2026

 Screen damage is the most common repair we handle.
 The majority of our work is bringing cracked iPhones back to life.
 The most common models right now? iPhone 13 and iPhone 14 - they're at that 2-4 year sweet spot where phones tend to get damaged.